 But you should be able to get expert advice, right?
 From the person who sold you the wine--or maybe a writer like me, who should know vintages as well as producers’ winemaking styles?

 I believe I’m at least as good a guesser as the next guy, but the sad fact is that there are vintages when almost all of us guess incorrectly.
 For example, this is true of the 1988 red Burgundies, which were very tight and firm when released but were thought by many writers to be a sure bet to blossom with time--but mostly never did.
 I know retailers who ultimately gave up on the wines and sold them off for less than their initial purchase price just to unload them.
 I bought a few just to see what would become of them, and most never shed their hard exterior, though a few turned out beautifully.
 But only after more than twenty years of bottle ageing.
-2006 Barolo look distressingly likely to follow the same line, and I’ve got a bunch of them sitting in my basement that I’m increasingly nervous about, though I’ve far from given up hope.
+2006 Barolo look distressingly likely to follow the same line for years on end, and though a few are still so hard that it is difficult to hold out hope for them, many have now blossomed into gorgeous, highly complex marvels

 This points to yet another complication, namely, that maturation curves are idiosyncratic for many particular wines.
 Some soften slowly, peak briefly, and then decline precipitously.
 Some soften quickly, hold steady in a delicious state for a long time, and then decline only gradually.
 Some start out invitingly soft, but quickly begin to lose structure and freshness.
 Tasting barrel samples or pre-release bottles can marginally enhance the quality of my guess about the trajectory of your particular wine, but in all honesty, it will remain a guess, because every wine is a one-of-a-kind object, and a moving target as well.